As a journalist, blogger and content trainer, this is one of the most common questions I encounter from students: “How to write a blog post?”

 There’re several reasons for this scenario.
 The first is, of course, to get independent information about the Severe Acute Respiratory Syndrome Coronavirus 2019 or Covid-19 to protect the family and self against this hitherto unknown but apparently fatal disease.
 The second is to try and find ways and means to treat any possible Covid-19 infections at home or, at least, reduce its effect.

 Consequently, we have several blogs that speak about everything from liquor and weed or Cannabis as known to prevent Covid-19 infection to excessive use of disinfectants and sanitizers to keep the virus at bay.

 Going strictly by news reports, such articles have proven counterproductive.
-While the medical fraternity worldwide grapples to find a proven vaccine or cure for the virus, irresponsibly written blogs have led to people start smoking, rubbing alcohol over their bodies, drinking excessively or even consuming weed.
-More desperate attempts such as drinking sanitizers and disinfectants are also reported worldwide.
+While the medical fraternity worldwide grapples with finding a proven vaccine or cure for the virus, irresponsibly written blogs have led people to start smoking, rubbing alcohol over their bodies, drinking excessively, or even consuming weed.
+More desperate attempts, such as drinking sanitizers and disinfectants, are also reported worldwide.

 On a smaller scale, a blogger might speak about some superb investment plan that’s destined to doom.
 And investors could lose millions of dollars collectively.